-Explain the rationale used to select the proposed modality/ies based on the population's emergency food and nutrition security needs presented in the "emergency description" above.
+Explain the rationale used to select the proposed modality/ies based on the population's emergency food and nutrition security needs or DRR context presented in the "emergency description" above.
 Please respond to each of the criteria below.

 • Market Appropriateness